Pause carousel

 The Director of Finance, Infrastructure and Corporate Services shall be responsible for maintaining adequate insurance for property, personal and other appropriate risks, whether statutory or otherwise, and shall deal with all claims on behalf of the University Court.
 The Director of Finance, Infrastructure and Corporate Services is supported in this role by the Corporate Services Manager.

-Items of equipment or stock shall not be removed from the University for official use without the prior permission of the Dean of School/Director of Service.
+Items of equipment or stock shall not be removed from the University for official use without the prior permission of the Senior Managers.
 Any such movement of items of equipment or stock should be notified to the Corporate Services Manager for insurance purposes.
 No equipment or stock of whatever nature shall be removed from the University other than for approved University use, noting that such approved use includes the use of laptops for work purposes.

 Where large contracts are entered into, whose value is in excess of £100,000, then consideration should be given to insuring against the contracted company becoming insolvent and therefore being unable to complete the contract.
 Guidance should be sought from the Director of Finance, Infrastructure and Corporate Services who will ensure due diligence checks are carried out as required.